Keratoconus can have many causes and associations that need explaining.

 Many patients are fitted with inappropriate, flat-fitting contact lens designs – often due to the inexperience of the practitioner.

-For more on how to manage your disease with contact lenses, visit our keratoconus treatment page.
+Read more about how to manage your disease with contact lenses on our treatment page.